emmatey/day-sheet-maker/README.md

 This tool automates the process entirely.
 Additionally, the daysheets produced by this program are much richer with information than anything worth the effort of implementing by hand.
 There’s a lot of data in those schedules, and the output from this program takes advantage of it to provide actionable information.

+*This project was primarally an opprotunity to educate myself.
+It's much more motivating to study when you're solving a real problem, trivial as it may be.*

 ---

 # What are ‘roles’ and how can I configure them?